 The thing, though, is that so many of the things rely on randomness.
 I went down Sisyphus’s questline and was able to find his contract.
 I had the diamonds needed to null and void it, which, great!
 Then, I had to find him in order to tell him so he would give me his companion.
 Normally, I found him on every third or fourth run (he’s on the first floor), but I could not find him for ten or so runs.
 I looked it up to see if I missed a step, but I hadn’t.
 I just needed to find him, and I wasted many of my Fated Authorities (being able to alter a room) trying to find him.
 I was getting frustrated when I finally found his room–after visiting Chaos (we’ll get to them in a minute).
 There’s a better chance of finding it while visiting Chaos because they often offer three rooms from which to choose rather than one or two.

 Let’s talk about Chaos a moment.
 No, wait.
 I’ll get to them in a bit.
 When I finally found Sisyphus, I was so happy to tell him and Bouldy (long story) that he was free!
 I went through so much sweat and tears to void his contract/pact and I was jubilant to tell him about it.
 I mean, he did ask me about it, right???
 So what does he say when I tell him?
 “Thanks, Prince, but I’m staying put.”
 I mean, what?
 He did give me his companion, Shady, who is pretty cool, but not really worth it.
 The best companion by far is Than’s, which is Mort the Mouse.
 Well that and Antos the Ant, which is Achilles’ companion.
 Using the latter summons Achilles and Patroclus to do damage to two foes.
-Which makes them perfect for the fourth floor boss(es).
+Which makes them perfect for the third floor boss(es).
 But Mort summons Than who does 3500 damage.
 Hands down the best.
 Shady is very cute and unique in that he gives treasures as he drops, but he wasn’t worth the grind.

 As I mentioned above, the grind is real.
 I’m trying to fulfill a prophecy that involves Orpheus and a lyre, and I should be at the point where I can close it out.
 I need him to talk about it with me, but he’s refusing to do it.
 I thought maybe I needed to max out our bond, which I did.
 Nothing.
 I’ve practiced the lyre every time before a run.
 Nothing.
 I know I’m on the last stage, but I can’t get it to push over.
 I’m at the point where if I don’t get what I want from the NPCs in a given run (or they’re not there), I get mad.
 I feel like it’s a waste and that’s when I’ve very aware of the gamefication in this game.